-Turkey's industrial production fell 2.2 percent year-on-year in Mach 2019, following an upwardly revised 5.0 percent decline in the previous month and below market expectations of a 4.25 percent decrease.
-It was the smallest fall in industrial output since August 2018, as production dropped less for intermediate (-5.6 percent from -9.6 percent in February) and capital goods (-3.2 percent from -7.5 percent) while non-durable consumer goods rebounded (0.6 percent from -0.5 percent).Meanwhile, durable consumer goods increased 5.1 percent, the same pace as in February while energy output rose at a softer pace (3.5 percent from 4.5 percent).
-On a monthly basis, industrial production advanced 2.1 percent, after a 1.4 percent gain in the prior month.
-Industrial Production in Turkey averaged 5.18 percent from 1986 until 2019, reaching an all time high of 27.30 percent in October of 2005 and a record low of -21.20 percent in February of 2009.
+Turkey's industrial production shrank 3.9 percent year-on-year in June of 2019, following a 1.3 percent slump in the previous month and above an expected 1.01 percent fall.
+It was the tenth straight monthly decline in industrial activity and the steepest since February.
+Output dropped further for intermediate goods (-8.1 percent from -6.6 percent in May) and production decreased for non-durable goods (-2.0 percent from 1.0 percent) and capital goods (-5.8 percent from 3.0 percent).
+Meantime, output slowed for energy (3.9 percent from 7.7 percent) while it rebounded for durable consumer goods (14.9 percent from -1.5 percent).
+On a seasonally adjusted monthly basis, industrial production slumped 3.7 percent, after a downwardly revised 1.2 percent gain in May.
+Industrial Production in Turkey averaged 5.12 percent from 1986 until 2019, reaching an all time high of 27.30 percent in October of 2005 and a record low of -21.20 percent in February of 2009.

-Industrial Production in Turkey is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Turkey to stand at 2.70 in 12 months time.
+Industrial Production in Turkey is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Industrial Production in Turkey to stand at 2.80 in 12 months time.
 In the long-term, the Turkey Industrial Production is projected to trend around 3.40 percent in 2020, according to our econometric models.